 Step 2: HIRE IN AMERICA

-- Nearly 27,000 associates are engaged in manufacturing, R&D, sales, finance, and other operations nationwide.
+- More than 28,000 associates are engaged in manufacturing, R&D, sales, finance, and other operations nationwide.

 Step 3: BUY PARTS IN AMERICA

 Honda buys parts from more than 500 U.S. suppliers in 34 states.